josedv82/Swift_Learning_Resources/README.md

 ## 3. Xcode IDE
 Xcode is the IDE where apps are coded.
-As of last week, I am currently running the 11.5 version.
-Resouces I used to get my started:
+As of last week, I am currently running the 11.6 version.
+Resources I used to get started:

 - [Xcode Apple guide](https://help.apple.com/xcode/mac/current/) Worth browsing through it.
 It is a very thorough document I still check if I need to.

 - [Xcode Tutorial for beginners](https://codewithchris.com/xcode-tutorial/) I found this one really helpful, short and easy to follow.
 Definitely recommend checking it out as well as the whole website by Chris Ching

+I didn't spend much time here.
+In my opinion, familiarity with Xcode comes naturally if you follow some of the resrouces mentioned above to learn SwiftUI.

 ## Forums / Help
 After those 3 I felt I was in a good spot to start trying things on my own.
 When stuck or in doubt (like with any other language really) I use google,  post on stackoverflow and started following some people sharing a lot of interesting content on twitter.